jtraut/jtraut/README.md

 ---

-I build things that run reliably under pressure — RFID timing systems for live races, atmospheric data pipelines for real-time weather, cross-platform mobile apps shipped to the App Store.
+I build things that run reliably under pressure — RFID timing systems for live races, atmospheric data pipelines for real-time weather, cross-platform mobile apps shipped to the App Store & Google Play.
 I work close to the hardware and care about correctness, latency, and systems that don't lie.

 ---